ldutoit/2020-spring-school-GBS/sessions/stacks_exerciseI_dataprep.md

 The goal of this first exercise is to take you from raw reads data to individual sample files.

-• This first data set comprises just a small proportion of a lane of single-end standard RAD data.

-• You will use this first dataset to become familiar with the structure of RAD sequences, as well as to become proficient with the pre-processing (i.e. cleaning and de-multiplexing) of data before alignment or assembly.

 ## Part 1: Single-end reads

 The first step in the analysis of all short-read sequencing data, including RAD-seq